IgniteUI/indigo-design-docfx/en/components/toast.md

 ### Position

-The Toast should be relatively positioned towards the bottom, center or top of the content its information concerns.
+The Toast should be relatively positioned towards the bottom, center, or top of the content its information concerns.

 ![](../images/toast_bottom.png)
 ![](../images/toast_center.png)